-1. Fabric data files are consistently produced and accessible for interrogation and review.
-For the FCC BSLF, data files are visible and available in system-neutral and humanreadable Comma Separated Variables (CSV) format.
+- 1. Fabric data files are consistently produced and accessible for interrogation and review.
+For the FCC BSLF, data files are visible and available in system-neutral and humanreadable Comma Separated Variables (CSV) format. - 2.
+The Fabric data files must be presented in a format easily ingested by commercial and open-source platforms and Geographic Information Systems (GIS) applications.